Stockton Car Accident and Personal Injury Lawyer

 - Pain and Suffering: Damages for pain and suffering reflect the physical pain and emotional suffering an injury has had on a claimant.
 Insurers have their own ways of calculating pain and suffering damages by using computer claims programs such as Colossus.
 An initial settlement offer may not account for the true extent of this non-economic damage, and that is why it is essential to retain legal counsel to ensure you are not taken advantage of by the insurance company.

-When legal counsel is retained in an accident case, an injured party will have an advocate who will perform the following on their behalf:
+When an injured party retains legal counsel, they will have an advocate performing the following on their behalf:

 - Communicate with Insurance Carriers: An auto accident attorney will notify the insurance companies involved in the personal injury matter that the claimant is being represented by counsel.
 This establishes that communication will be between the insurance representatives and the lawyer moving forward.
 It may also help protect the claimant’s right to privacy by preventing insurance adjusters from reaching out to them for information regarding their case.